-- Microfilm is the oldest of the office automation tools still being used.
-There are three general forms: - Archival, usually stored in rolls, where retrieval is rare. - Manual retrieval systems, usually using indexed microfiche. - Automated retrieval systems using either roll or card-mounted microfilm, with computerized indexing and mechanical retrieval systems. - Microfilm is relatively inexpensive, although producing the original pictures can be awkward and time consuming. - Updating microfilm records is virtually impossible, adding to indexing complexities. - Computer output microfilm (COM) eases, but does not elimate, these problems. - Microfilm is widely used but is almost always a second choice because of its limitations.
-Its chief attraction is that it eliminates paper. - COM usage is expected to be five times greater in five years; however, conventional microfilm's growth rate will be only 12-15% a year.
-The overall sector should about double in five years.
+- Microfilm is relatively inexpensive, although producing the original pictures can be awkward and time consuming. - Updating microfilm records is virtually impossible, adding to indexing complexities. - Computer output microfilm (COM) eases, but does not eliminate, these problems. - Microfilm is widely used but is almost always a second choice because of its limitations.
+Its chief attraction is that it eliminates paper. - COM usage is expected to peak in 1983 and by 1985 will be little more than present levels.
+Conventional microfilm will grow less by 1983 and decline more rapidly thereafter.